sidnair/cumulus/README.md

 `make install` puts `cumulus` in your path.

+Create a `~/.cumulusrc` file which contains an imgur client id.

 # Requirements
-This isn't really designed to be portable, so YMMV.

-- ~/.cumulusrc file with an imgur client id
+For Linux:
 - scrot
 - notify-send
 - xsel

+For OS X:
+- terminal-notifier